Aplopio/django_gapps_oauth2_login/README.md

 auth_required - this view is called by google after proper authentication ( we give at as redirect_uri to google: /oauth2/oauth2callback )

-For the first time when a user installs recruiterbox google app, it lands to login_begin & after taking appropriate authentication access, it get's redirected to auth_required view.
+For the first time when a user installs your google app, it lands to login_begin & after taking appropriate authentication access, it get's redirected to auth_required view.

 Once the user is created, a signal is raised "user_created_via_oauth2".